innetco/innetco.github.io/inn_services_submenu_pages/en/inn_service_005_cddl_en.md

 ### Documents requirements
 - 02 applications of Geographical Indication registration (as form)
-- 01 power of attorney with the signature and seal of the applicant (as form)
-- 02 descriptions indicating distinctive features/reputation/quality of the product containing the geographical indication, confirmed by the authorized State agency.
+- 02 descriptions indicating distinctive features/reputation/quality of the product containing the geographical indication, confirmed by the authorized body
 - 02 maps of area associated with the Geographical Indication.
-- 18 photos of Geographical Indication labels, with size 2cm x 2cm and not larger than 8cm x 8cm, specify the color if the labels having colored.
+- 18 photos of Geographical Indication labels, with size not larger than 8cm x 8cm.
+- 01 power of attorney (as form)